-General contractors are also known as Construction Managers, because they are the ones who design projects by working with architects to create design plans, budgeting, hiring building crews, and ordering supplies.
-They are the ones others go to when they have an issue, and the ones who are blamed when something goes awry.
-Having the right type of insurance as a general contractor will ensure your business, and your assets, are protected if anything goes wrong.
+General contractors are also known as construction managers, because they are the ones who design projects by working with architects to create design plans, budgeting, hiring building crews, and ordering supplies.
+They are the ones others go to when they have an issue, and the one who is blamed when something goes awry.
+Having the right type of insurance as a general contractor will ensure your business and your assets, are protected if anything goes wrong.

 Types of Risks General Contractors Encounter